ZoeHancox/ML_pytesting_tutorial/README.md

 The best way to get this code running quickly is to download the zip of the files in this repository and then upload the `Pytesting` folder to your Google Drive account to work within Google Colab.
 By working in Google Colab we remove the need for setting up an environment with the necessary packages.
 The notebook you can work from that integrates with the other files is the `testing_workbook.ipynb`.

+If you can't run the code or would like to see the answers you can look at the `pytesting_answers.ipynb` notebook.

 ## Dataset

 The [Stroke Prediction Dataset from Fedesoriano on Kaggle](https://www.kaggle.com/datasets/fedesoriano/stroke-prediction-dataset) is used for the Machine Learning sections of this tutorial.